 Attacking cancer from multiple angles

-Dr. Quinones-Hinojosa's lab has research platforms on novel therapeutics for glioblastoma, cell migration and invasion, cellular therapy, and models of brain and spine cancers, and maintains a human tissue bank.
+Dr. Quinones-Hinojosa's lab has research platforms on novel therapeutics for glioblastoma, cell migration and invasion, cellular therapy, and models of brain and spine cancers.
+The lab also maintains a human tissue bank.

-Several avenues of investigation are being explored in Dr. Quinones-Hinojosa's Brain Tumor Stem Cell Research Laboratory at Mayo Clinic.
+Several avenues of investigation are being explored in Dr. Quinones-Hinojosa's Brain Tumor Stem Cell Research Lab at Mayo Clinic.

 Novel therapeutics for glioblastoma

 - Nanodrug cancer treatments.
-Dr. Quinones-Hinojosa's lab at Mayo Clinic has developed a self-assembling nanofiber hydrogel system for local therapy of glioblastoma and is investigating options for a local route of administration.
+Dr. Quinones-Hinojosa's lab at Mayo Clinic has developed a self-assembling nanofiber hydrogel system for local therapy of glioblastoma.
+The lab is investigating options for a local route of administration.

 - Melatonin to enhance cancer treatments.
 Researchers in the Brain Tumor Stem Cell Research Lab are investigating the oncostatic effects of melatonin on glioblastoma to improve treatment and provide better quality of life for patients.